HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

         to keep running in background while logged off
     - (nohup command &> logFile &)

+[ ]
+[ ]

 == Preconditions ==
 - Google Stanford Account with VPN setup
 - Project Permissions
 - Service Account with Access Permissions to BigQuery Databases

 == Workshop Steps ==
-- Login to the Google Cloud Platform and then find Compute Engine in leftside dropdown

 === Version A - Starting from blank Compute Engine and Connecting to BigQuery ===

-- Startup / Restore an RDS (Relational Database Server) Instance Under VM instances select CREATE INSTANCE

-	- Actions > Restore Snapshot
-		Most default options are fine
-		- DB Instance Class
-			Specify how "big" a server you want.
-For testing, N1 series is good enough
-		- DB Instance Identifier
-			Specify a unique name so you will be able to track the instance you created
-		- Availability Zone
-			Specific choice is not as important as being consistent (Keep all your spawned servers in the same area to minimize network latency and security risks).
-			I've usually been using "us-east-1c."
+- Login to the Google Cloud Platform
+  - Make sure connected as your stanford.edu account
+  - Pick the correct GCP Project (e.g., som-nero-phi-jonc101 or Mining-Clinical-Decisions depending on access needed) (See prior workshop on VBPN access if needed)

+- Go to Compute Engine section in leftside dropdown

 - Startup a Compute VM Instance
-	These are general purpose (Linux) servers that can basically do whatever you want them to (Including running relational databases, if you don't need the convenience of the RDS setup).
+	These are general purpose (Linux) servers that can basically do whatever you want them to

+    - Click on Create Instance button in top bar...
 	- Launch Instance
 		- Pick the Compute VM Image to start from
 			Compute Instances is also possible here if you did a lot of custom configuration,